rasschaert/galera_initiator/README.md

 Calling galera_check with the seqno option returns the current log position on the local cluster node.
 This value is either retrieved from the grastate.dat file or recovered from a failed cluster by running mysqld with the ```--wsrep-recover``` option.
 If the seqno can't be found or recovered, the value returned will be the same of that of a fresh cluster node: -1.

 #####galera_check status
 Calling galera_check with the status option returns a one-word string status code that reflects the status of the local cluster node.
-Possible values:
+Possible values in order of precedence:

 Status        | Meaning
 --------------|----------
-running       | mysqld is running, member of a cluster stopped       | mysqld is stopped initiating    | galera_init is running, will possibly soon bootstrap or join a cluster bootstrapping | mysqld is starting, bootstrapping a new cluster starting      | mysqld is starting, joining a cluster
+bootstrapping | mysqld is starting, bootstrapping a new cluster running       | mysqld is running, member of a cluster initiating    | galera_init is running, will possibly soon bootstrap or join a cluster stopped       | mysqld is stopped